top of page

 You can’t achieve a goal that is not S.M.A.R.T.(F.): specific, measurable, attainable, realistic, timely and fun!
 Being happy is not a goal, being successful neither.
 “I want to move on with my career” is not a S.M.A.R.T.(F.) goal.
 In this example, I don’t know what I want, when, or how.
 In order to achieve your goals, you need to clarify them.
 Turn all your unclear objectives into S.M.A.R.T.(F.) goals that you can (and will) achieve.

 Are you guilty of setting unsmart goals?
-Here are some unsmart goals examples: “I want to be happy”, “I want to be fitter”, “I want to lose weight”, “I want a better career”, “I want more traffic on my website”, “I want my business to be more successful”, “I want to be a better manager”.
-Those goals are too vague, they are not clear enough and don’t invite you to take actions.
+Here are some examples: “I want to be happy,” “I want to be fitter,” “I want to lose weight,” “I want a better career,” “I want more traffic on my website,” “I want my business to be more successful,” and “I want to be a better manager.”
+Those goals are too vague, not clear enough, and don’t invite you to take action.

 Let’s use the following example “I want to be a better manager” to turn it into a SMART F goal:

-• Measurable: I will know that I am successfully moving on with my goal thanks to my team members’ feedback and implication, as well as my own observations
+• Measurable: I will know that I am successfully moving on with my goal thanks to my team members’ feedback and implications, as well as my own observations.

 • Relevant: By doing all that I will be a better manager for my team.
 We will all achieve more together.

-• Timely: I will seek for the first feedback after 2 weeks, then a month, and so on.
-In 3 months if I don’t see significant progress, I will enrol in a management training class.
+• Timely: I will seek the first feedback after 2 weeks, then a month, and so on.
+If I don’t see significant progress in 3 months, I will enrol in a management training class.

 6. Adopt the power of positive thinking

 As you can’t be both positive and negative at the same time, simply decide to focus on positive thinking.
 Negative and positive thinking are both contagious; it is up to you to decide what you want to share.
-If you start to adopt a negative state of mind towards your goal or project – thinking that it is too hard, not for you, impossible to solve… you simply block your creativity and your ability to come with positive ideas and solutions.
+If you start to adopt a negative state of mind toward your goal or project—thinking that it is too hard, not for you, impossible to solve… you simply block your creativity and your ability to come up with positive ideas and solutions.

 7. Allow steps, improvements and feedback